gndaskalova/Seibold_et_al_Reply/README.md

 # Code for reply to Seibold et al. 2019 Nature
 _This repository holds the R code for our re-analysis of the data in [Seibold et al. 2019 Nature](https://www.nature.com/articles/s41586-019-1684-3).
-Additionally, it contains the code for the statistical models we used to analyse invertebrate time-series from the [BioTIME database](http://biotime.st-andrews.ac.uk/)._
+Additionally, it contains the code for the statistical models we used to analyse invertebrate time-series from the [BioTIME database](http://biotime.st-andrews.ac.uk/) and from van Klink et al. 2020 Science (https://science.sciencemag.org/content/368/6489/417.full)._

 __Authors:__ Gergana Daskalova, Albert Phillimore, Isla Myers-Smith